akabe1/OAUTHScan/README.md

 OAUTHScan is fully integrated with the Burp Scanner, after installed on Burp you have only to launch Passive or Active scans on your targeted request.

+# Note
+The checks on this Burp plugin have been implemented following the RFCs of OAUTHv2 and OpenID.
+This could produce false positives when used to test applications having custom implementations of these standards.

 # Author
 - OAUTHScan plugin was developed by Maurizio Siddu